MCV-Software/socializer/doc/manual.md

 * Create: opens a menu where you can create a new album.
 At the moment, only audio and video albums are supported.
 * Delete: opens a menu where you can delete an already existing album owned by yourself.
 Only audio and video albums are supported at this time.
 * blacklist: Opens a dialog which allows you to manage blocked people on VK.
+* Manage accounts: Opens up a dialogue from where you are able to add or delete an account in socializer.
+If you have more than an account, you will be asked at startup for the account you want to use in the application.
+You can use an account at once, but it is possible to have multiple accounts and switch between them by restarting the application.
 * Preferences: Opens a dialogue which lets you configure settings for the entire application.

 ### Me menu